 We’d like to think that with a larger group of individuals, sensibility will prevail.
 But my experience with institutions dealing with a sensitive issue suggests that once a group is deciding how to respond to abuse, it devolves into who has the loudest voice in what should be done next.
 Unfortunately, the loudest voice may be about liability (vs. morality) or outer reputation (vs. protection of victims).
 Also, groups often fail to address pertinent issues and alternative responses due to groupthink.
-Some of the reasons why this is the case can be found in Wikipedia’s definition.
+Some of the reasons why this is the case can be found in this definition.
 One other thing about groups: we have ample evidence that individuals in a group setting are less likely to intervene when they witness violence happening to someone else.
 We’re more likely to act if we witness this when alone.
 Why is this?
 We may feel less responsibility when others are around.

 We like to keep the good people good and the bad people bad.
 When those who are considered good do bad things, we can fall prey to denial.
 It is not possible.
 I know him.
 He couldn’t possibly do that.
 Thus, we deny what we have seen and that leads to the next reason.